-READ ON ABOUT RADON PROTECT YOUR HOME, YOUR HEALTH, AND YOUR FAMILY
+READ ON ABOUT RADON

+PROTECT YOUR HOME, YOUR HEALTH, AND YOUR FAMILY

-→ What is Radon?
+→ What is radon?

 Radon is a colorless, odorless radioactive gas that is produced from the natural decay of uranium that is found in nearly all soils.
-As radon gas moves up through the soil it enters your home.
-Radon then decays into particles that are in the air you breathe.
-When inhaled, these radioactive particles get trapped in your lungs and damage the cells that line the lungs.
+As radon gas moves up through the soil it enters into your home.
+Radon then decays into particles that are in the air you breathe

-Long-term exposure to radon can lead to lung cancer.
+Long term exposure to radon can lead to lung cancer.
 Over 21,000 lung cancer deaths in the U.S. each year are attributed to radon, making it a serious health concern in the U.S.